listingslab/TypeScriptTickerGrid/README.md

 I wanted to try out the CSS3 @keyframes technique because I used to be a Flash Developer and was interested to discover more options for making a UI look and feel great.

 ## 4. Chart Class
 This is a little experimental.
 The idea is that on every tick each company Object updates it's tick history.
-The chart then gets re-rendered on each tick
+The chart then gets re-rendered on each tick.